In New Zealand’s current property climate, there is even more financial pressure on would-be house buyers to save some serious coin.

 |Home loan amount||Interest rate||Monthly cost||Cost over 25 years|

 Source: Canstar.
 Assumes interest rate of 5.57% over life of loan and no account fees.

 To avoid mortgage stress, you also have to be aware that there are some uncontrollable factors such as home loan interest rates and costs of living.
 Keeping this in mind, there are a handful of ways to combat mortgage stress, or avoid it in the first place.

-- Be realistic with your spending – to begin with the obvious, not spending beyond your means when you first buy a home is the easiest way to avoid future mortgage stress.
+To begin with the obvious, not spending beyond your means when you first buy a home is the easiest way to avoid future mortgage stress.
 Buy a home that will result in loan payments that you can comfortably make – everyone wants a big shiny house, but your financial security must always come first.

-- Plan for the worst – if you suspect you might ever fall victim to mortgage stress, it’s important that you have income insurance arranged for in case of unemployment, or inability to work caused by illness, trauma, TPD, or even death.
+If you suspect you might ever fall victim to mortgage stress, it’s important that you have income insurance arranged for in case of unemployment, or inability to work caused by illness, trauma, TPD, or even death.

-- Reconsider your need to buy– If the market isn’t favourable at the time you’re looking for a home and your only option is to spend more than you had planned on, it’s important that you think long and hard about whether or not you need to buy a home.
+If the market isn’t favourable at the time you’re looking for a home and your only option is to spend more than you had planned on, it’s important that you think long and hard about whether or not you need to buy a home.

 6 ways to cut your weekly spending: